nicholasvarela/CornQuest-CS3110-Final/INSTALL.md

   export LIBGL_ALWAYS_INDIRECT=1

   ```

-  -Before running the game on terminal, start your window server of choice, and at launch tick off "disable access control"
+  - Before running the game on terminal, start your window server of choice, and at launch tick off "disable access control"

 Now, install `sdl2` for your operating system.